While drinking enough water may seem like a simple action, it impacts virtually every aspect of sports performance.

 - Improved muscle function.
 Hydrated muscles function better than dehydrated muscles.

 - Regulated blood pressure.
-Staying hydrated helps maintain normal blood pressure during exercise so your heart doesn’t have to work harder than necessary to maintain normal blood pressure.
+Staying hydrated helps maintain blood pressure during exercise so your heart doesn’t work harder to maintain normal blood pressure.

 - Improved circulation.
 Staying hydrated also improves blood flow and circulation and thus the delivery of oxygen and nutrients to working muscles.
-Good hydration also aids in the removal of metabolic by-products and waste from muscles, while replacing the water that is lost through sweat.
+Good hydration also helps remove metabolic by-products and waste from muscles, while replacing the water that is lost through sweat.

 How can proper hydration help young athletes reduce injury risk?